scoskey/m0037/notes.md

 **Completeness Theorem, version II** If $T$ is syntactically consistent, then $T$ has a model.

-*Proof*.
-We apply the lemmas we have proved in sequence.
+*Proof*: We apply the lemmas we have proved in sequence.
 Given $T$, we first extend it to a theory with witnessing terms and then further extend it to a complete theory $T^\ast$ in the expanded language.
 We then let $\mathcal H$ be the Henkin/Herbrand model of $T^\ast$.

 We claim that for all sentences $\sigma$ we have $\sigma\in T^\ast$ if and only if $\mathcal H\models\sigma$, so that $\mathcal H$ really is a model of $T^\ast$.
 For this we proceed by induction on the *complexity* of $\sigma$.
 For this we can assume that the only connectives in $\sigma$ are $\wedge,\neg,\exists$ and proceed by indnuction on the number of occurrences of these symbols.